munkhtsogt/haskell/README.md

 # Denotational Semantics

-I added some additional features (language extensions) to the basic definitions in the continuation semantic model (Impc).
+Added some additional features (language extensions) to the basic definitions in the continuation semantic model (Impc).
 I used same test cases and added own test cases.
 In addition I added Goto sequencer and Leave methods.

 Environment
 ===========